bloovis/beectl.mirror/README.md

 of the compiled `beectl` program.

 Finally, you will need to set the keyboard shortcut that will invoke the external editor.
-Visit this URL in chromium/Chrome: <chrome://extensions/shortcuts>.
+Visit [chrome://extensions/shortcuts](chrome://extensions/shortcuts) in chromium/chrome.
 Then set the shorcut for Browser's External Editor.
 I used Alt-E to avoid conflict with Ctrl-E, which is used for editing in entry fields.